Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 - Complete all required challenges.
 - Pass the [Graph Properties and Algorithms Tutorial](Assignments/Graph-Tutorial.md) according to the associated [Tutorial Rubric](Assignments/Graph-Tutorial-Rubric.md)
 - Pass the - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)  according to the associated [Project Rubric](Assignments/Graph-Project-Rubric.md)
 - Pass the 4 quizzes given during the term (1 retake allowed).
+See the [Quiz Study Guide](Assignments/Quiz-Study-Guide.md) for more information.

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences